 The impacts to wetlands and bottomland hardwood forest habitat because of the Emergency Action would have had minor adverse impacts to climate change.
 However, the creation of emergent wetland (78.5 to 86.2 acres), forested wetland (10.8 to 20.7 acres) and bottomland hardwood forest (15 to 49.9 acres) habitat through mitigation would contribute to the collective sequestration of carbon.
-In particular, wetland habitats sequester significantly more carbon than the associated upland habitats.
-The Emergency Action and mitigation will not have a significant impact on climate and climate change the environment.
-The CAA established two types of national air quality standards classified as either "primary" or "secondary."
-Primary standards set limits to protect public health, including the health of at-risk populations such as people with preexisting heart or lung diseases (such as asthma), children, and older adults.
-Secondary standards set limits to protect public welfare, including protection against visibility impairment, damage to animals, crops, vegetation, and buildings.
+In particular, wetland habitats sequester a substantial amount of carbon as compared to the associated upland habitats.
+The Emergency Action and mitigation will not have a significant impact on climate and climate change.